bloxbean/yaci-store/docs/getting-started-out-of-box.md

 ## Configuration

-Download the application.property file from the release section and place it in a folder named "config" in the same directory as the jar file.
+Download the application.properties file from the release section and place it in a folder named "config" in the same directory as the jar file.
 The application will automatically pick up the configuration file.

 Update configuration file with your own values.
 Some of the key properties are mentioned below.